Ecteinascidia turbinata: Ecology

-Vanadium is accumulated in the tunic of Ecteinascidia turbinata where it may have a concentration one million times higher than that of the surrounding sea water.
-Its function is uncertain but, along with certain secondary metabolites, it renders the tunicate distasteful to predators, and the associated bright orange colouring advertises this.
-The flatworm Maritigrella crozierae is the main predator and seems immune to the anti-predator agents.
-It crawls over the surface of the colony and everts its pharynx into individual zooids, sucking out the tissues.
+Vanadium compounds accumulate in the tunic of Ecteinascidia turbinata such that the total vanadium concentration of the tunic can be one million times higher than that of the surrounding sea water.
+The function of these substances is uncertain but when combined with certain alkaloids, they render the tunicate distasteful to predators, and the organism's bright orange colouring advertises this.
+The flatworm Maritigrella crozierae seems immune to the sea squirt's noxious chemicals and is able to crawl over the surface of the colony and insert a long pharynx into individual zooids to feed on their internal structures.

-Other fouling organisms living in the vicinity of Ecteinascidia turbinata include sponges and other tunicates.
-Several species of amphipod live symbiotically inside the zooids.
+Other biofouling organisms living in the vicinity of Ecteinascidia turbinata include various marine sponges and other species of tunicates.
+Several species of amphipod exist symbiotically inside the zooids.

-One of the secondary metabolites produced by Ecteinascidia turbinata is an alkaloid, Ecteinascidin 743, also known as trabectedin, which has been found to have anti-tumour properties.
-It is undergoing clinical trials and is already in use in Europe under the trade name "Yondelis" for treatment of certain soft tissue sarcomas and recurrent ovarian cancer.
+One of the alkaloids produced by a bacterial symbiont of Ecteinascidia turbinata is Ecteinascidin 743, also known as trabectedin, which has been found to have antitumor antibiotic properties and has been approved by EU and US drug regulators under the trade name "Yondelis" for treatment of certain soft tissue sarcomas and recurrent ovarian cancer.